 The stark realities of substance use disorders and the devastating impact to individual lives and families are overwhelming.
 Perhaps just as striking is how we, as a society, view addiction and recovery.
 A fight with cancer and a fight with addiction are viewed very differently.
 That societal view likely contributes to a lack of support and resources for those struggling with addiction.
 Why can’t we change the narrative around addiction and take this struggle out of the shadows?
 Why can’t we take away the stigma around addiction?
 What if we could?

 The struggle with addiction and substance use disorders hits close to home for me — one reason why I’m excited to be working with Phoenix Multisport.
-As an engagement manager at Stand Together, I help steward our investments with Catalysts to help create maximum value and impact on the communities they serve.
-Stand Together is partnering with Phoenix Multisport to help expand their programming to new communities throughout the country.
+As an engagement manager at Stand Together Foundation, I help steward our investments with Catalysts to help create maximum value and impact on the communities they serve.
+Stand Together Foundation is partnering with Phoenix Multisport to help expand their programming to new communities throughout the country.

 Expanding Phoenix Multisport